polymonster/pmtech/readme.md

 - render_target - Introduces render target creation / binding, shader program loading using the "put" library to automatically generate input layouts from the shaders input signature.
 - play_sound - Introduces linking to fmod 5 and some basic audio functions.
 - Imgui - Displays the Imgui test example, this also introduces a few new rendering festures that are required, blending, depth stencil states and scissor testing.
+- Audio Player - Introduces more audio features and supplies a UI to play and control audio files, it also introduces fft and some beat-detection code along with graphs and visualisations of the fft this is r&d work in progress.
+- Shader Toy - Introduces shader hot loading and a test bed for binding textures, samplers and constant/uniform buffers to different shader locations.
+- Model Viewer - Introduces cameras and camera controls, model loading and inspection.

 *Getting started*

 To start a new project make sure it is located in pmtech/<project_dir>/ this is important because all paths to tools and other libraries are relative to this location.
 The examples solution is set up illustrating this layout.. all paths are relative to avoid having to deal with setting environment variables to locate various parts of the project.

-An application just needs to define and initialise the pen::window_creation_params pen_window struct, and will be given a main loop, which can be defined in a separate project, there are helper functions to easily create new projects in pen/premake_app.lua and the pen_examples/premake5.lua has examples of how to set up projects.
+An application just needs to define and initialise the pen::window_creation_params struct, and will be given a main loop, which can be defined in a separate project.

+There are helper functions to easily create new projects in tools/premake/app_template.lua and the pen_examples/premake5.lua has examples of how to set up projects.

 Use the make_projects batch file on windows or shell script on osx to generate IDE solutions or workspaces, edit these files to change configuration settings or to see how the current ones work.